Azure/cortana-intelligence-price-optimization/README.md

-# Demand Forecasting and Price Optimization- A Cortana Intelligence Suite Solution
+# Demand Forecasting and Price Optimization- A Cortana Intelligence Solution How-To Guide

 While pricing is recognized as a pivotal determinant of success in many industries such as retail industry, it is also one of the most challenging merchandising tasks.
 Companies face many challenges when choosing pricing strategies to maximize profit, including accurately forecasting financial impact of potential pricing tactics, taking reasonable consideration of core business constraints, and fairly validating the executed pricing decisions.
 Expanding product offerings add further computational requirements to make in-time pricing decisions, compounding the difficulty of this already overwhelming task.